-If there is no male accompanying the visit, then staff should consider the following when the children use public toilets:
+If there is no male member of staff accompanying the visit, then staff should consider the following when the children use public toilets:

 - For young children, staff may consider taking the boys into the ladies toilet so that they can be accompanied. - For older children the children should visit the toilet in pairs or groups (waiting in the toilet block for each other).
-A female member of staff should wait outside the cubicles or block as appropriate.
+A female member of staff should wait outside the cubicles or block as appropriate and attempts should be made to clear members of the public from the toilet block so that the school group has sole access.